AdChengyaoYu/AdChengyaoYu.github.io/index.md

 I work on statistical problems related to two main themes:

-- Multiple hypothesis testing in various contexts
+- Multiple hypotheses testing in various contexts
 - Uncertainty quantification and interpretability in machine learning

+Recently, I focus on leveraging conformal inference to assist in reliable deployment of large models.
 ---

 ## Publications